William Cullen Bryant High School

-William Cullen Bryant High School, or William C. Bryant High School, and W.C.
-Bryant High School, or Bryant High School for short, is a secondary school in Queens, New York City, United States serving grades 9 through 12.
+William Cullen Bryant High School (WCBHS) is a secondary school in Queens, New York City, United States serving grades 9 through 12.

 Name

 The school is named in honor of William Cullen Bryant, an American romantic poet, journalist, and long-time editor of the New York Evening Post.
 He is most known for his work as one of the creators of Central Park in Manhattan, New York.

 Statistics

 As of 2021, The school has 2,141 students enrolled; the ethnic make-up of the school is 54% Hispanic, 25% Asian, 14% white, and 7% black.
 The school has a four-year graduation rate of 87%. and an attendance rate of 84%.
 In 2017, New York City Department of Education gave it an in-general school rating of Proficient.